jinmc/ds_blog/content/posts/structuring_ml_projects/structuring_ml_projects.md

 ## Satisficing & Optimizing metrics

 <p>
-Let's say Accracy and optimization(speed) both matters.
+Let's say Accuracy and optimization(speed) both matters.
 Satisficing -> at least this much
 Optimizing -> will optimize this as much as possible Usually, we have 1 optimizing metric while N-1 satisficing metrics